Mozart – the musico drammatico

 Operas semi-staged and in concert

 Sir András Schiff is continuing his series of concert performances of Mozart’s Da Ponte operas with Don Giovanni – subtitled “The Libertine Punished” – with his Cappella Andrea Barca and an all-star cast that includes Sylvia Schwartz, Mauro Peter, Luca Pisaroni and Julia Lezhneva.
 Robin Ticciati and the Chamber Orchestra of Europe will perform the unfinished L’oca del Cairo in the Felsenreitschule.
-Featuring a team of young singers, the work will be presented as a vibrant piece of contemporary minimalist music theatre staged by Freddie Wake Walker with additional music by Mozart himself and with love poems by Bertolt Brecht.
+Featuring a team of young singers, the work will be presented as a vibrant piece of contemporary minimalist music theatre staged by Freddie Wake Walker with additional music by Mozart himself.
 And, last but not least, Ivor Bolton and the Salzburg Camerata are giving a concert performance of the last opera that Mozart wrote for Salzburg: Il re pastore.

 Outstanding Mozart conductors, ensembles and orchestras in Salzburg